 Neither the LSC Act nor the LSC regulations define "family unit" for client eligibility purposes.
 The Corporation will defer to recipient determinations on this issue, within reason.
 Recipients may consider living arrangements, familial relationships, legal responsibility, financial responsibility or family unit definitions used by government benefits agencies, amongst other factors, in making such decisions.

-LSC intends that this standard would also apply to definitions of "household" and the proposed definition would make this clear.
+LSC intends that this standard would also apply to definitions of "household" and the definition makes this clear.